handro123/AirGradient-DIY-Pro-ESPHome/README.md

 - The OLED screen is larger and a different model, need to use model "SH1106 128x64".
 - No TVOC sensor yet.
 Updated sensor coming soon hopefully: https://forum.airgradient.com/t/sgp40-tvoc-sensor/377/4
 - From what I read it was best to change the Sensor names to avoid conflicts in Home Assistant.
   - I used the board address / ID / serial to keep track of them, replace XXXXXX with your board ID, or if you only have one kit them remove it entirely.
+- All of this was for the DIY Pro PCB v3.3 with SGP41 sensor added.

 ## Instructions